unik-name/wordpress-unikname/readme.txt

 This plugin is incompatible to "Super Socializer" plugin, from Heateor.

 == Description ==
-Unikname Connect is the next-gen strong authentication solution with multi-factors that strengthens the security of your WordPress website.
+Unikname Connect is the next-gen strong authentication solution with multi-factors that strengthens the security of your WordPress or WooCommerce website.

-Unikname Connect secures the connection of your administrators and/or customers, and enables instant access to your website, through the use of a unique identifier.
+Unikname Connect secures your connections, these of your administrators and/or customers, and enables instant access to your website, through the use of a personal id: the @unikname.

 https://player.vimeo.com/video/425036469